R0gueSec/R0gueSec.github.io/_posts/2025-07-01-hunt-network-slowdowns.md

     - Enable **PowerShell Script Block Logging** and **Module Logging** in Group Policy.
     - Look for `Test-NetConnection`, `ForEach`, or custom script references like `portscan.ps1`.
 - **Detect internal port scanning**:
-    - Create detection rules for **high volumes of connection failures** in a short time frame (like your KQL queries did).
+    - Create detection rules for **high volumes of connection failures** in a short time frame.
     - Alert when **sequential ports** or **multiple hosts** are targeted from a single endpoint.

 ### 📊 **Sample Sentinel Analytics Rule (KQL)**